 1. Throughout the Sefer Rav Eliyahu is very exact with his words, when the act is forbidden or permitted he says so explicitly.
 Why in this case does he write “a bad custom” – it almost sounds like he is saying “by the letter of the law it’s permitted, but in bad taste.”

 He is quoting from another source, Tiferes Shmuel, and using the exact terminology used there.
 Upon reviewing the original source, it will become apparent that the language used is to highlight the reverse: how severe this prohibition is.

 2. Is it significant that Rav Eliyahu is bringing a verse from the prophets to prove his point considering that we do not decide Halacha with prophetic verses?
-Is he reaching or just trying to be poetic?
+Is he preaching or just trying to be poetic?

 Again, this is a direct quote.
 The author was bemoaning the unfortunate laxity in Tznius in his community in this specific area.